dphn/ScContent/README.md

 Attention!
 The module is still in the development stage.
 The versioning of database migration is not supported yet.

-***Please, after any update, delete any table from module database!
+Please, after any update, delete any table from module database!

-Sorry for the inconvenience, improvements are planned in the near time.***
+Sorry for the inconvenience, improvements are planned in the near time.

 Installation
 --------------
-### Note

-The best way to get acquainted with the functionality of widgets - [ScWidgets](https://github.com/dphn/ScWidgets) module installed immediately.

 ### Main Setup